-We love how the generic ’W’ concept of iconic design & contemporary luxury can be blended with local influences to create an experience that is both predicable yet unique.
+We love how the W concept of iconic design & contemporary luxury can be blended with local influences to create an experience that is both predicable yet unique.

 Gay scene-wise, you are spoilt for choice.
-Double, Hunter, Big Top, the award-winning Alexander 24 and Club Houzz are all nearby, as is the exclusively male JU Men’s Club massage spa and the friendly Boo Bar.
+HuTong, Jungle Sauna, Big Top Sauna and the award-winning Alexander 24 are all nearby, as is the exclusively male JU Men’s Club massage spa and the friendly Boo Bar.
 The gay scene on Hong Kong island can be reached quickly by MTR or taxi.

 Why this hotel: Fantastic pool & bar.
 Great location.
 Top-rated.

-The well-equipped gym, 18-meter swimming pool and sun terrace with wonderful views across Victoria Harbour and the Hong Kong Island cityscape has to been seen to be truly appreciated.
+The well-equipped gym, 18-metre swimming pool and sun terrace with wonderful views across Victoria Harbour and the Hong Kong Island cityscape have to been seen to be truly appreciated.